New Amazon Label? Products with high return rates could soon be labeled

 The new label is apparently intended to serve two purposes:

-Impact on Amazon Sellers
+Impact on Amazon sellers

 On the other hand, sellers with a high return rate are under pressure – as the labeling is likely to deter many customers from making a purchase.
 It would not be surprising if the new label were eventually incorporated as a ranking factor in the display of search results.